Our Story

 3. Our Story

-SIWA members are from various cultural backgrounds, bringing unique experiences and perspectives.
-We embrace this diversity and respect cultural variables such as ethnicity, age, beliefs, linguistic background, religion, and sexual orientation.
-Our commitment to celebrating diversity and inclusion has been a core value for over six decades, making SIWA a vibrant, dynamic and inclusive community.
+SIWA is a rich tapestry of diverse cultural backgrounds, each thread bringing unique experiences and perspectives.
+Celebrating diversity and inclusion has been a core value for over six decades, making SIWA a vibrant and welcoming community for all.

-We invite you to connect with Seoul’s international and local communities through SIWA.
+We warmly invite you to connect with Seoul’s international and local communities through SIWA, where you can find a place to belong and contribute.

 1965

-SIWA’s wide variety of activities reflects the diversity of its members.
-Even SIWA member meetings get creative, as this photo from 1965 shows.
-More than fifty years later, the fun – and fashion shows – continues.
-The 2016 SIWA Gala featured an exciting fashion show by HEILL, a couture brand of womenswear and menswear created by Korean fashion designer Heill Yang.
+SIWA’s variety of activities reflects the diversity of its members.
+As this photo from 1965 shows, there is a constant flow of creativity and synergy when members come together to plan something new and exciting.
+The 2016 SIWA Gala featured a special fashion show by HEILL, a couture brand of womenswear and menswear.

 1970